 Care Solution Partner:

-The Program for All-inclusive Care for the Elderly (PACE) is recognized as the gold standard of care for elderly patients with chronic conditions and diminished functionality.
-Program participants qualify for long term care placement based upon their care needs, but choose to safely remain at home with the additional support of PACE.
-Care is provided by an interdisciplinary care team and includes an Adult Day Care Center for socialization and activities, a rehabilitation center with physical and occupational therapies, and a clinic for primary care.
-Additional services are provided as needed in the home with the goal of helping participants live independently in their community for as long as possible.
+The Program for All-Inclusive Care for the Elderly (PACE) is recognized as the gold standard of care coordination for individuals living with chronic conditions and diminished functionality.
+Program participants qualify for long-term care placement based upon their needs but choose to remain safely at home with PACE’s interdisciplinary care coordination team's additional support.